Inpatient vs. Outpatient Addiction Treatment

 During the admission stage of rehab, incoming clients are evaluated by the treatment team to determine which level of rehab will produce the best outcomes.
 Throughout the process, the client will be assessed to determine whether the current level of care is the most suitable.

-Providing structure and creating stability for clients are two of the primary goals of inpatient substance abuse treatment.
+The primary goals of inpatient substance abuse treatment are providing structure and creating stability.
 In an inpatient setting, the atmosphere is carefully controlled so clients can focus exclusively on the tasks of rehab.
 Inpatient care takes place in a facility such as a hospital or dedicated rehab center, where the clinical staff is devoted to monitoring clients and ensuring their wellbeing.
 Clients follow a schedule of recovery-based activities that begins first thing in the morning and end in the evening.
 These activities may include:

 - Morning meditation